jaideepk3/EDL-HMI-System/README.md

-# HMI System for Corrosion Monitoring
+# HMI System for Corrosion Monitoring Product WEL-iPEC

 This repository contains the development files for a Human Machine Interface (HMI) system designed for use with a corrosion monitoring product (iPEC-Probe).
 The HMI system includes a user interface with buttons connected to a microcontroller.
 Due to the unavailability of direct connection with the iPEC Probe, various sensors have been used to simulate data that will be displayed on the LCD screen.